When I finally fell back down to earth off my lofty perch, I discovered I had grown much, much smaller.

 Since I was a couple of years shy of forty years of age when the final stamp was put on this divorce, our son would probably be my only child.
 I owed it to him to give him my unswerving commitment.
 Whatever else he might think of me, he should never doubt I tried to be available to him, to be reliable and a constant in his life.

-There is a term the legal community uses when one party to a contract, say a divorce agreement, takes matters into their own hands and acts as their own judge and jury.
+There is a term the legal community uses when one party to a contract – say a divorce agreement – takes matters into their own hands and acts as judge and jury.
 The term is “self help.”
-Judges usually become quite righteous when one party tries to straighten out perceived wrongs by administering self help, sometimes called ‘vigilante justice.’
+Sometimes demoted to “vigilante justice.”
+Judges usually become quite righteous when spying one party administering self help.
 As cumbersome, drawn out and expensive as it might be, the proper thing to do in the court’s opinion is to bring your case before a judge.

-years left in our son’s life, abusing self help in his pre-school years made no sense if I would ever have need to turn to the courts for actual help in the future.
+With so many years left in our son’s life, committing self help in his pre-school years made no sense – if I would ever have need to turn to the courts for actual help in the future.
+No helpings of self help on my menu.